McIntosh Laboratory: Japanese years

-After a long and illustrious history that saw them expand their business around the world, the company began to struggle and was ultimately acquired by Clarion, a large Japanese manufacturer of car stereo gear in 1990 for 28.6 million dollars.
+The company began to struggle after years of growth and was ultimately acquired by Clarion, a Japanese manufacturer of car stereo gear in 1990 for 28.6 million dollars.
 McIntosh components, particularly the early tube models, are highly regarded in Japan.
 In a speech shortly after the purchase, Clarion president Yutaka Oyamada told McIntosh employees that "we like McIntosh as it is, and we have no intention of changing what has made it so successful."
 After the Clarion purchase, McIntosh expanded into car audio and home theater.